 Summing Up

-Using Velocity Points to get to Bali isn’t as useful as Qantas Points since there are fewer flights overall to choose from and you can only book on Boeing 737s when flying with Virgin Australia.
+Using Velocity Points to get to Bali isn’t as useful as Qantas Points since there are fewer flights overall to choose from.
+You can only book on Boeing 737s when flying with Virgin Australia.

 For residents in Perth, Adelaide, Cairns and Darwin, it’s not possible to redeem Velocity Points on direct flights to Bali, whereas you can with Qantas Points on Jetstar.